 |Bandages||Sterile gauze||Paper towels|

-Be Smart, Get Prepared isn’t just one the best slogans you can have; it is also the name of the company that makes this kit.
-They boast the ability to service over 50 casualties with the equipment inside the giant plastic box.
+Be Smart, Get Prepared isn’t just one of the best slogans you can have; it is also the name of the company that makes this kit.
+They can service over 50 casualties with the equipment inside the giant plastic box.

 If you have a larger family, this could be just what you need to make a kit that can travel with you anywhere.
 If you are a couple, the meds in this kit could last for months or even years before you begin to run low.

-It also will give you a bit of clarity in what could be a tumultuous situation.
+It will also give you a bit of clarity about a tumultuous situation.
 When it is time to act, you must not hesitate.
 Lean on your training and planning, and everything will be just fine.